Webhooks

 user.unbannedA banned user is restored

-session.revokedA session is force-revoked by an admin
+session.revokedA session is revoked (sign out, admin revoke)

 Payload Format